 Prior to joining Analog Devices, Mr. Mahendra-Rajah was Chief Financial Officer of WABCO Holdings Inc., a global supplier of commercial vehicle technologies.
 He previously served as Division CFO and in other financial leadership roles at Applied Materials, Visa, and United Technologies.

-Dr. Porche is a senior engineer at the RAND Corporation, where he currently serves as the Director of the Acquisition and Development Program in the Homeland Security Operational Analysis Center (HSOAC).
-As a program director, he overseas a wide range of projects supporting the Department of Homeland Security and its components.
+Dr. Porche is a research scientist and chief engineer at Viz.
+He was formerly senior engineer at the RAND Corporation, where he served as the Director of the Acquisition and Development Program in the Homeland Security Operational Analysis Center (HSOAC).
+As a program director, he oversaw a wide range of projects supporting the Department of Homeland Security and its components.

 He has led research projects for the U.S. Navy, the U.S. Army, the Department of Homeland Security (DHS), the Joint Staff, and the Office of the Secretary of Defense.
 He is a Senior Fellow at the Center for Cyber and Homeland Security at George Washington University.
 At the Institute of Politics and Strategy at Carnegie Mellon University, Dr. Porche serves as an adjunct instructor, where he teaches a graduate class titled “Policy and Technology of Cyberwar.”